ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/document-extensions/revisions/troubleshooting.markdown

         1. **Unused Database IDs**
            Click to open the **Unused Database IDs** view.
         2. **Database ID**
-           The ID of this cluster node.
+           The ID of this database on the current cluster node.
         3. **Change Vector**
            A list of IDs that may be added to the list.
            To add an ID to the unused IDs list, click the **Add to unused** button to its right.